satyawaniaman/turbinQ3_builder/09. lazy-escrow/README.md

 # Lazy Escrow

-This program implements an Escrow contract to demonstrate the use of new Anchor 0.31.0 features, namely:
+This program implements an Escrow contract using Anchor Framework 0.31.0 with custom discriminators for gas optimization.
+The escrow enables trustless token swaps between two parties.
-- **Custom discriminators**: Discriminators of 1-byte are used to override the default 8-byte discriminators.
-- **LazyAccount**: Experimental account type that allows deserialization of individual fields.

-The Escrow is a solana program which will hold on to the assets until a condition is met.
-There will be a user (`maker`) who defines the agreement conditions for the transaction: initiating the escrow and depositing a given amount of a given token (in this case, `amount_a` of `token_a`) to the vault owned by our program in exchange for an amount of tokens (in this case, `amount_b` of `token_b`).
-Now any user (`taker`) can take up their offer and deposit the amount expected by the maker and receive the tokens from the vault to their account atomically.
-So this is how we achieve a trustless conditional transfer.
+The Escrow is a Solana program that holds assets until exchange conditions are met.
+A user (`maker`) defines the agreement conditions by depositing a given amount of token A (`amount_a` of `mint_a`) into a vault owned by the program in exchange for a specified amount of token B (`amount_b` of `mint_b`).
+Any user (`taker`) can accept this offer by depositing the expected amount of token B and atomically receiving the tokens from the vault.

 ---